RedisGears/RedisGears/docs/function_advance_topics.md

 ## Function Arguments

-The arguments given on the [`RG.FUNCTION CALL`](docs/commands.md#rgfunction-call) command, after the function name, will be passed to the function callback.
+The arguments given on the [`RG.FCALL`](docs/commands.md#rgfcall) command, after the function name, will be passed to the function callback.
 The following example shows how to implement a simple function that returns the value of a key whether its a string or a hash:

 ```js
 #!js name=lib